f8n/fnd-docs/docs/subgraphs.md

 }
 ```

-## Contact Us
+## Contact us

 [Join our Discord](https://discord.foundation.app/) if you have any questions or suggestions.
-We are always looking to improve our subgraph to make other applications even easier to build!
+We are always looking to improve our subgraph to make 3rd-party applications even easier to build!